 As the market leader, McKinsey is often subject to a great deal of scrutiny.
 Over the years the firm has been criticized for its role in many controversies, including the 2008 financial crisis and the opioid epidemic in the United States, and for its work for authoritarian governments.

-Take a look at our articles on McKinsey’s working culture and what it’s like to work there to learn more about life at the firm.
+Take a look at our article on McKinsey’s working culture to learn more about life at the firm.

 Boston Consulting Group (BCG)

-BCG is a smaller management consulting firm than McKinsey but is growing a little faster, and with 25,000 employees, it’s a clear challenger.
-Similar to McKinsey, BCG covers most industries and geographies around the world and is present in over 50 countries and 100 cities.
+BCG is a smaller management consulting firm than McKinsey but is growing a little faster, and with 30,000 employees, it’s a clear challenger.
+Similar to McKinsey, BCG covers most industries and geographies, with a presence in over 50 countries and 100 cities.
+The firm’s worldwide revenue for 2022 was $11.7b.

 BCG is known for creating and popularizing the ‘growth-share matrix,’ which is a framework that helps large corporations decide how to allocate cash among their business units for the greatest growth.